personal-os/Aries/README.md

 * Go to web pages
 * Open new tabs
 * Click on links with `target="_blank"` and have those open in new tabs
+* See all tabs when you have many, by scrolling horizontally on the tab area